Nightly prayers at the mosque? Big iftars? Vaccines? Ramadan 2021 brings decisions for Muslims.

 As Ramadan begins Tuesday, Amin is navigating a maze of decisions including whether and where to listen to the nightly taraweeh prayer, how close to stand to others if he goes in person and how many people to break fast with.
 Embedded in each of these choices is the same dilemma: how to make the holy month meaningful and communal when Muslims are going in all different directions about how to mark it.

 “I’m a bit fearful.
 My spirit was stronger last year.
 All I had was the book, the word and my own thoughts.
 I was able to really get back to the essence of it,” Amin, 43, said.
 Between the rapid closures of last April, the social unrest in the streets and the national election drama, “all the things you read about in the Koran were happening.
-Last year was more spiritual and I hope we can get back to it.”
+Last year was more spiritual, and I hope we can get back to it.”

 Amin is just one of millions of American Muslims for whom the second pandemic Ramadan is a spiritual, medical and political morass.